jaspector

 Contact office for current schedule

-Typical inspection sequence: Typical sequence: Foundation, framing, insulation, rough plumbing, rough electrical, mechanical, final inspection, Certificate of Occupancy.
+Typical sequence: Typical sequence: Foundation, framing, insulation, rough plumbing, rough electrical, mechanical, final inspection, Certificate of Occupancy.

 New construction, structural alterations, additions, demolition, change of use, floodplain development, shoreland zone construction (within 250 feet of water or as defined by ordinance).

-1. Contact the Code Enforcement Officer Cole Pelletier at (207) 834-3507 or cole.pelletier@fortkent.org before applying; pre-application consultation is recommended.
+To apply for a building permit in Fort Kent, ME, follow these steps: 1.
+Contact the Code Enforcement Officer Cole Pelletier at (207) 834-3507 or cole.pelletier@fortkent.org before applying; pre-application consultation is recommended.
 2. Download the Building/Land Use Permit application from https://www.fortkent.org/forms.
 3. Complete the application with project details, ownership information, site plan, and narrative of intended work.
 4. If the property abuts a state roadway, obtain a MaineDOT Driveway Permit first; the town will not issue local permits until the state driveway permit is in hand.
 5. Submit the completed application to the town office at 416 West Main Street.
 6. The CEO reviews the application and may grant, grant with conditions, deny, or refer to the Planning Board.
 7. Pay applicable fees; permit is issued upon approval.
 8. Post permit on job site.
 Contact CEO to schedule required inspections.
 9. Obtain Certificate of Occupancy as applicable.